- Preparation of the thesis

 Thermally bound theses must be used with covers strong enough to resist damage by bending or knocking.
 Twin-ring, spring-back and spiral binders are not acceptable, as theses bound in these ways frequently do not survive travel through the post.
 Thermal binding should not exceed 300 pages (absolute maximum thickness of 35mm per copy).

 If there are photographs or charts which need to be included in the thesis, facilities are available for colour laser printing and photocopying in the Graduate Student Association (GSA)and a scanner is available in the Graduate Presentation and Publishing Centre.
 The GSA also provides a thermal binding and photocopying service (refer to The Graduate Centre).

 Notice of intention to submit thesis

-Three months prior to the submission date of the thesis, the candidate is required to submit an 80-word summary of the thesis argument to MSGR.
+Three months prior to the submission date of the thesis, the candidate is required to submit an 80-word summary of the thesis argument.
 Candidates are required to discuss the timeframe for thesis submission with their supervisor prior to submitting an 80-word summary.
 All candidates are required to have met the minimum period of candidature at the University and to have had their candidature confirmed prior to thesis submission, refer to Early submission of thesis for further information.
-In addition, all candidates are required to have made a public presentation of their research findings at the University in the three to six months prior to submitting their thesis for examination.
+In addition, all candidates are required to have presented their research findings at a public completion seminar in the six months prior to submitting their thesis for examination.